Toolsfluent

 • Lahore older Marla: 272.25 sqft, 30.25 sqyd, 25.3 sqm

 The 21 percent gap between the two standards is significant on any plot purchase.
 Always confirm with the seller or check the registered deed which standard applies to a specific listing before signing.
+Buyers planning to finance the plot via a bank loan should also review common mortgage mistakes to avoid before committing to any agreement, since plot mispricing can cascade into wrong loan calculations.

 Modern vs Lahore Marla: which standard does your plot use?